-Participants will be surprised to discover that the academic buildings and high-tech laboratories of the California Institute of Technology, one of the world’s foremost institutions of science and engineering, are part of a physical environment that relates to the surrounding community.
+Participants will be surprised to discover how the original academic buildings and high-tech laboratories of the California Institute of Technology, one of the world’s foremost institutions of science and engineering, created an architectural footprint that relates to the surrounding community.

-After a brief visit to Gordon Kaufmann’s Mediterranean eclectic faculty club, the renowned Athenaeum completed in 1930, the tour will explore Caltech’s original campus.
-Participants will see how Bertram Goodhue, using “shaded portals, sheltering walls, and Persian pools,” set the tone for a campus of great beauty, so that scientists and engineers would become more aware of the aesthetic values of life.
+After a brief visit to the Athenaeum, Gordon Kaufmann’s Mediterranean eclectic faculty club completed in 1931, the historic tour will explore Caltech’s original campus.
+Participants will see how Bertram Goodhue using “shaded portals, sheltering walls, and Persian pools” set the tone for a campus of great beauty so that scientists and engineers would become more aware of the aesthetic values of life.

-Following World War II, the expanding campus became a microcosm of architectural styles, from undecorated boxes to the New Formalism of Edward Durell Stone’s auditorium and the Brutalism of Robert Alexander’s academic structures.
+The tour will start at the Athenaeum before exploring some of the newer structures and ending at the recently renovated Gates-Thomas Engineering Laboratory.
+Following World War II, the expanding campus became a microcosm of architectural styles from undecorated boxes to the New Formalism of Edward Durell Stone’s auditorium and the Brutalism of Robert Alexander’s academic structures.

 Although the 1989 Master Plan suggested a Mediterranean theme, the buildings of the twenty-first century reflect current architectural trends seen in Pei, Cobb, Freed’s stainless-steel and travertine Center for the Biological Sciences, and Thom Mayne’s terra-cotta-colored laboratory for Astronomy and Astrophysics.

-NOTE: This is a strenuous walk.
-The total distance is approximately 1⅓ miles and the walk includes flights of steps.
-The tour lasts from 1½ to 2 hours.
+NOTE: This is a strenuous walk and is not suitable for people with strollers, walkers or children.
+The total distance is approximately 1⅓ miles and includes flights of steps.
+Both tours last from 1½ to 2 hours.
 Low-heeled shoes are advised.
-The route is not suitable for strollers or walkers.
 For information on special needs call (626) 395-4654.